Raku/nqp/docs/ops.markdown

 * `flip(str $str --> str)`

 Return a string with the characters of `$string` in reverse order.

-## hash
-* `hash(... --> Mu)`

-Return a hash.
-The first argument is a key, the second its value, and so on.
-Be sure to pass an even number of arguments, a VM specific error may occur otherwise.

 ## index
 * `index(str $haystack, str $needle --> int)`